Experts suggest moderate alcohol consumption is generally safe while taking blood thinners.

-There are a number of factors that determine how dangerous moderate alcohol consumption is while taking blood thinners.
-Unfortunately, these factors are different for everyone.
+There are a number of factors that determine how dangerous alcohol consumption is while taking blood thinners.
+These factors are different for everyone.

-For the most part, moderate alcohol consumption is safe for people while taking blood thinners as long as you have no major medical problems and are in overall good health.
-It’s important to confirm this with your healthcare provider.
+For the most part, moderate alcohol consumption is safe for people while taking blood thinners as long as they have no major medical problems and are in overall good health.
+It’s important to confirm this with a healthcare professional.

-If you have chronic medical problems associated with either your liver or kidneys, it will affect the metabolism (or break down) of the blood thinner.
-This may make your blood too thin and put you at higher risk of life-threatening bleeding complications.
+If you have chronic medical problems associated with either your liver or kidneys, these organs will affect the metabolism (or breakdown) of the blood thinner.
+This may make your blood too thin and put you at a higher risk of life threatening bleeding complications.